-Professional Development: Learning Community Emphasis -Master of Science in Education two years.
-The hybrid program combines ten face-to-face meetings with online delivery over two years.
-The online program combines three semesters of online delivery with two summer institutes over eighteen months.
+The Master of Science in Education (MSED) Professional Development: Learning Community Emphasis Program is a 32-credit degree program offered in face-to-face, hybrid, and online delivery formats.
+The faceto-face program meets a minimum 20 weekends (15 hours/weekend) over two years.
+The hybrid program combines face-to-face meetings with online delivery over two years.
+The online program combines three semesters of online delivery with two summer institutes over 18 months.
 Learners are expected to apply their knowledge, skills, and dispositions to the professional work setting (minimum of four hours/week) and to communicate via an online communication system (minimum of two hours/week).
-Face-to-face and hybrid learning communities may begin in the fall or spring semester.
-Online communities may have spring or summer start times.
-The curriculum is integrated and spiraled throughout each semester and facilitated by a team of educators to communities of 10-15 students.
+Face-to-face and hybrid learning communities may begin in the fall, spring or summer semesters.
+Online communities have either a spring or summer start time to accommodate the two summer institutes.
+The curriculum for all MSED Learning Community cohorts is integrated and spiraled throughout each semester and facilitated by a team of educators to communities of 14 or more students.
 A classroom action research project/seminar paper and professional development plan portfolio are the culminating projects of this program.